bgkf/Okta_Workflows/Breached-Password-Event.md

 3. Previous session start events (for the end user) are documented and reported.
 4. Monitor for the next end user password change.
 <br>

 PROCESS DETAILS<br>
 1. A breached credential event occurs and triggers the API endpoint.<br>
 2. Breached Password Okta Event [1].<br>
   a.
 API endpoint for the event hook.<br>
-4. Breached Password Okta Event [2]<br>
+3. Breached Password Okta Event [2].<br>
   a.
 Get the details from the event.<br>
   b.
 Send a Slack message to the #team-security channel.<br>
   c.
 Create a help ticket for the end user password change.<br>
   d.
 Start workflows [3] and [4].<br>
-5. Breached Password Okta Event [3]<br>
+4. Breached Password Okta Event [3]<br>
   a.
 Loop to confirm the password is changed by the end user.<br>
-5.Breached Password Okta Event [4]<br>
+5. Breached Password Okta Event [4]<br>
   a.
 Report recent Okta login history for the end user.<br>
   b.
 Updates the Slack thread with a URL for an okta log search by eventType, actor.id, start and end time where the eventType is user.session.start.
 This can be used to look for suspect logins.<br>
 6. Breached Password Okta Event [5]<br>
   a.
 Populate a table with the data from the user.session.start Okta log search.<br>
 7. Breached Password Okta Event [6]<br>
   a.
 Export the table of session start events as a csv file and send it to the Slack thread.
 For folks who are not Okta admins.<br>
 <br>
 <img width="1000"  alt="Slack-Thread" src="https://github.com/user-attachments/files/17896887/breached.password.event.pdf"><br>
 <img width="1000"  alt="Breached-Password_1.1" src="https://github.com/user-attachments/files/17896890/Breached-Password_1.1.pdf"><br>